Information for UN Personnel Worldwide

 The United Nations is closely monitoring the situation and working with all necessary partners to ensure our safety and health, and that our duty stations are prepared to respond with necessary actions.

-This page features important advisories, guidelines, resources, and materials on the COVID-19 outbreak for all UN duty stations, offices, personnel and their families, visitors, and UN healthcare workers.
+The page Policy and Guidance features important advisories, guidelines, resources, and materials on the COVID-19 outbreak for all UN duty stations, offices, personnel and their families, visitors, and UN healthcare workers.
 It is updated 24/7 with the latest available information.

 Coronavirus on the UN Intranet-iSeek